 Moving ahead, the MDS-AOS is already planning for the 5th AOPMC that will be held in Manila, Philippines, March 11-13, 2016.
 The scientific committee, led by Prof Raymond Rosales and the local organizing committee, led by Dr. Dominic Jamora, together with the MDS Secretariat have commenced work for this meeting.

 In addition, a Deep Brain Stimulation Course for Movement Disorders was held March 13-14, 2015 in Seoul Korea under the leadership of Prof. Beom Jeon, as well as the China Continuing Education Classes for Parkinson's Disease and Movement Disorders in Hangzhou, China on April 11-12, 2015, under the leadership of Baorong Zhang.
 We look forward to the 2nd Middle East Camp for Parkinson's Disease, Movement Disorders and Neuromodulation that will take place in Dubai, UAE, on November 19-21, 2015, under the leadership of Dr. Jawad A. Bajwa,

-We thank all members for your support of MDS-AOS and look forward to more exciting activities in 2015.
+We thank all members for your support of MDS-AOS and look forward to more exciting developments in the region for 2015.